Recovering Damages For A Traumatic Brain Injury

 - Clear fluids draining from the nose or ears

 If you’ve experienced any of the above symptoms, contact your doctor immediately.
-If you are a northern Georgia resident, and you have suffered head trauma due to the negligence of another, contact Atlanta’s The Law Office of Evan M. Altman immediately.
+If you are a northern Georgia resident, and you have suffered head trauma due to the negligence of another, contact Atlanta’s Evan M. Altman, Attorney at Law immediately.